renovatebot/renovate/docs/usage/getting-started/running.md

 #### Docker images

-The `renovate` npm package is also distributed via Node.js images on Docker Hub (`renovate/renovate`).
+Renovate is also distributed as Docker images on Docker Hub (`renovate/renovate`) and GitHub container registry (`ghcr.io/renovatebot/renovate`).
 These Docker images work on all the platforms that Renovate supports.

 There are two flavors: